 As an author, John has contributed to dozens of resources including the books, Heal Our Land, Compassion Revolution, Start Your Family, and Together in Prayer.
 He recently completed a new book for the National Day of Prayer titled, The Front Line, and this fall, publishers will release his latest book, For Life.
 In addition, he has written for several publications including Horizon, Prayer Lines and Focus on the Family.

 John is a frequent guest on radio programs across the nation and has hosted the Focus on the Family broadcast and Life Today on Salem networks.
 He is currently a co-host of the Pray for America podcast.

-John serves as the Senior Pastor at Calvary Fellowship Fountain Valley church, holds a B.Th and is currently pursuing a Master of Divinity degree from Bethany Baptist Seminary.
+John serves as the Senior Pastor at Calvary Fellowship Fountain Valley church and is currently pursuing a Master of Divinity degree from Bethany Baptist Seminary.
 John is also a speaker at the popular Spiritual Growth of Children Conferences, attended by thousands around the country.

 He has served at the United Nations in New York and with our congressional leaders in Washington D.C., as a representative for the National Day of Prayer.
 But his true joy is his wife, Brandi, and their five children who love the Lord.
 They reside in Colorado Springs, Colorado.